A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

 \subsection{Contextual Markov Decision Processes}

-To discuss generalisation, we need a way of talking about a \emph{collection} of tasks, environments or levels: the need for generalisation emerges from the fact we train and test the policy on different collections of tasks.
-Consider for example OpenAI Procgen \citep{cobbeLeveragingProceduralGeneration2020}: in this benchmark suite, each game is a collection of procedurally generated levels.
-Which level is generated is completely determined by a level seed, and the standard protocol is to train a policy on a fixed set of 200 levels, and then evaluate performance on the full distribution of levels.
+To talk about zero-shot generalisation, we desire a way of reasoning about a \emph{collection} of tasks, environment instances or levels: the need for generalisation emerges from the fact we train and test the policy on different collections of environment instances.
+Consider as a didactic example OpenAI Procgen \shortcite{cobbeLeveragingProceduralGeneration2020}: in this benchmark suite, each game is a collection of procedurally generated levels.
+Which level is generated is completely determined by a level seed, and the standard protocol is to train a policy on a fixed set of 200 levels and then evaluate performance on the full distribution of levels.
 Almost all other benchmarks share this structure: they have a collection of levels or tasks, which are specified by some seed, ID or parameter vector, and generalisation is measured by training and testing on different distributions over the collection of levels or tasks.
-To give a different example, in the Distracting Control Suite \citep{stoneDistractingControlSuite2021}, the parameter vector determines a range of possible visual distractions applied to the observation of a continuous control task, from changing the colours of objects to controlling the camera angle.
+To give a different example, in the Distracting Control Suite \shortcite{stoneDistractingControlSuite2021}, the parameter vector determines a range of possible visual distractions applied to the observation of a continuous control task, from changing the colours of objects to controlling the camera angle.
 While this set of parameter vectors has more structure than the set of seeds in Procgen, both can be understood within the framework we propose.
-See \cref{subsection:evalprotocol} for discussion of the differences between these styles of environments.
+See \cref{subsection:evalprotocol} for a discussion of the differences between these styles of environments.

-To formalise the notion of a collection of tasks, we start with the Contextual Markov Decision Process (CMDP), as originally formalised in~\citep{hallakContextualMarkovDecision2015}, but using the alternative formalism from~\citep{ghoshWhyGeneralizationRL2021}.
-Our formalism also builds on that presented in \citep{doshi-velezHiddenParameterMarkov2013}.
-A contextual MDP (CMDP) $\mathcal M$ is an MDP where the state can be decomposed into a tuple $s = (c,s') \in \mathcal{S}_C$.
-Here, $s' \in \mathcal{S}$ is the underlying state, and we refer to $c \in \mathcal{C}$ as the \emph{context}.
-This context takes the role of the seed, ID or parameter vector which determines the level.
-Hence, it does not change within an episode, only between episodes.
-The CMDP is the entire collection of tasks or environments; in Procgen, each game is a separate CMDP\@.
+To formalise the notion of a collection of tasks, we start with the Contextual Markov Decision Process (CMDP), as originally formalised by \shortciteA{hallakContextualMarkovDecision2015}, but using the alternative formalism from \shortciteA{ghoshWhyGeneralizationRL2021}.
+This formalism also builds on those presented by \shortciteA{doshi-velezHiddenParameterMarkov2013,perezGeneralizedHiddenParameter2020}, but we extend them to consider different distributions over context parameters; we include both observed and unobserved contexts settings; we include cases where the context is controllable; and we define formally how to produce subset CMDPs (see the end of this section for more discussion comparing the formalism we present here and existing works).